Project

 Pro tip: Just don't use C-B4/C-B5 when you are on your netbook. :p

-#6 Updated by David Herrmann almost 12 years ago
+#6 Updated by David Herrmann over 12 years ago

 Maybe I wasn't clear enough: If I scroll the webpage the scrolling is still in effect while I want to perform another action with a ctrl+whatever shortcut.
 I don't use C-B4/5 on purpose.
 Both actions overlap and this is causing the problems.
 Yes, I could wait 1 second after scrolling before performing any other action, however, that's definitely a worse solution than binding it to null.